 Men who suffer from low testosterone levels can use HCG to stimulate the production of testosterone.
 Low testosterone levels can occur naturally in the body or be a result of using illegal steroids.
 Whatever the reason for low testosterone, HCG can be used to help bring the levels to a normal level.
 Men inject themselves with HCG which stimulates the pituitary gland.
 This dispenses FSH and LH hormones that help kick start the testosterone production process.

 Men with fertility issues can use HCG as a treatment option.
 Low sperm count can be due to problems such as a hormone imbalance in the hypothalamus or pituitary gland.
 The testosterone increase due to HCG injections can help men raise their sperm count and combat their fertility problems.
 Interestingly, hcg is used in both men and women for fertility purposes.

-FDA labeling for the approved HCG drug products requires the following statement about the use of HCG for weight loss:
+FDA labelling for the approved HCG drug products requires the following statement about the use of HCG.

 “HCG has not been demonstrated to be effective adjunctive therapy in the treatment of obesity.
-There is no substantial evidence that it increases weight loss beyond that resulting from caloric restriction, that it causes a more attractive or ‘normal’ distribution of fat, or that it decreases the hunger and discomfort associated with calorie-restricted diets.”
+There is no substantial evidence beyond that resulting from caloric restriction, that it causes a more attractive or ‘normal’ distribution of fat, or that it decreases the hunger and discomfort associated with calorie-restricted diets.”